endurodave/AsyncMulticastDelegateCpp11/README.md

 <p>The problem with callbacks on a multithreaded system, whether it be a delegate-based or function pointer based, is that the callback occurs synchronously.
 Care must be taken that a callback from another thread of control is not invoked on code that isn&rsquo;t thread-safe.
 Multithreaded application development is hard.
 It&#39;s hard for the original designer; it&#39;s hard because engineers of various skill levels must maintain the code; it&#39;s hard because bugs manifest themselves in difficult ways.
 Ideally, an architectural solution helps to minimize errors and eases application development.</p>

 <p>Some may question why <code>std::function</code> wasn&rsquo;t used as the basis for an asynchronous delegate.
 Originally, I started implementing a version using <code>std::function</code> for targeting any callable function and it worked except for one key feature: equality.
 I soon discovered that you can&rsquo;t compare <code>std::function</code> for equality which is necessary to unregister from the container.
 There seemed to be no easy, generic way around this.
 And without a means to remove previously added callable functions, the design was kaput.
 All is not lost.
 The delegate hierarchy I ultimately created actually ended up being an advantage for the feature set I was trying to accomplish.
 Plus it was fun to create.</p>

-<p>The article I wrote here on Code Project entitled &ldquo;<a href="https://www.codeproject.com/Articles/1092727/Asynchronous-Multicast-Callbacks-with-Inter-Thread"><strong>Asynchronous Multicast Callbacks with Inter-Thread Messaging</strong></a>&rdquo; provided an asynchronous multicast callback similar in concept to what is proposed here, but the callback signature was fixed and only one templatized function argument was supported.
-It also limited the callback function type to static member or free functions.
-Instance member functions were not supported.
-The advantage of accepting these limitations is that the <code>AsycnCallback&lt;&gt;</code> implementation is much simpler and compact.</p>

 <p>This C++ delegate implementation is full featured and allows calling any function, even instance member functions, with any arguments either synchronously or asynchronously.
 The delegate library makes binding to and invoking any function a snap.</p>